geerlingguy/ansible-role-gitlab/README.md

 The `gitlab.rb.j2` template packaged with this role is meant to be very generic and serve a variety of use cases.
 However, many people would like to have a much more customized version, and so you can override this role's default template with your own, adding any additional customizations you need.
 To do this:

 - Create a `templates` directory at the same level as your playbook.
 - Create a `templates\mygitlab.rb.j2` file (just choose a different name from the default template).
 - Set the variable like: `gitlab_config_template: mygitlab.rb.j2` (with the name of your custom template).

-### SSL Configuration.
+### SSL Configuration

     gitlab_redirect_http_to_https: "true"
     gitlab_ssl_certificate: "/etc/gitlab/ssl/{{ gitlab_domain }}.crt"